brookshelley/brookshelley.github.com/_drafts/2019-11-31-media-diet.md

 ## Movies

+**Terminator: Dark Fate**

+A nice return to form.
+This felt like a nice natural extension to Terminator 2, and while it wasn't a great film by any means, it was a fun romp with lots of goofy jokes, explosions, and Mackenzie Davis.

 **Edge of Tomorrow**

 This was a rewatch after a listening to a recent episode of the [Incomparables](https://www.theincomparable.com/theincomparable/485/).
 I have a special place in my heart for movies where Tom Cruise is supposed to be a tough guy, and if you add in mechanized suits?
 Hell yes.
 It’s not the best film, but it’s very fun.